Donald Sutherland

 Death2024-06-20

 BiographyDonald McNichol Sutherland (17 July 1935 – 20 June 2024) was a Canadian actor.
 With a career spanning six decades, he received numerous accolades, including a Primetime Emmy Award and two Golden Globe Awards as well as a BAFTA Award nomination.
-Considered one of the best actors never nominated for an Academy Award, he was given an Academy Honorary Award in 2017.
-Sutherland was a prominent anti-war activist during the Vietnam War era.
+Considered one of the best actors never nominated for an Academy Award, he received an Academy Honorary Award in 2017.

 Sutherland rose to fame after roles in the war films The Dirty Dozen (1967), M*A*S*H (1970), and Kelly's Heroes (1970).
-He subsequently appeared in many leading and supporting roles, including Klute (1971), Don't Look Now (1973), The Day of the Locust (1975), 1900 (1976), Fellini's Casanova (1976), Animal House (1978), Invasion of the Body Snatchers (1978), Ordinary People (1980), Max Dugan Returns (1983), A Dry White Season (1989), JFK (1991), Six Degrees of Separation (1993), Disclosure (1994), Without Limits (1998), Space Cowboys (2000), The Italian Job (2003), and Pride & Prejudice (2005).
+He subsequently appeared in many leading and supporting roles, including Klute (1971), Don't Look Now (1973), The Day of the Locust (1975), 1900 (1976), Fellini's Casanova (1976), Animal House (1978), Invasion of the Body Snatchers (1978), Ordinary People (1980), Max Dugan Returns (1983), A Dry White Season (1989), JFK (1991), Six Degrees of Separation (1993), Disclosure (1994), Without Limits (1998), Space Cowboys (2000), The Italian Job (2003), Pride & Prejudice (2005), and Ad Astra (2019).
 He portrayed President Snow in The Hunger Games franchise (2012–2015).

 Sutherland was made an Officer of the Order of Canada (OC) in 1978, raised to Companion (CC) in 2019, inducted into the Canadian Walk of Fame in 2000 and the Hollywood Walk of Fame in 2011.
 He is the father of Kiefer, Rossif, and Angus Sutherland, all actors.
+Sutherland was a prominent voice in politics throughout his life and was particularly vocal during the Vietnam War, where he was an anti-war activist.

 Biography from the Wikipedia article Donald Sutherland.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.